 As a U.K. resident, you should be using a U.K. deed poll (not an Irish deed poll).

-As an EEA / Swiss national resident in the U.K., you can change your U.K. documents and records (e.g. driving licence, NHS records, etc.) to be in your new name, using your deed poll as proof of your change of name.
+As an EU / Icelandic / Liechtenstein / Norwegian / Swiss national resident in the U.K., you can update your U.K. documents and records (e.g. driving licence, NHS records, etc.) to be in your new name, using your deed poll as proof of your change of name.

-However, to change your passport / EEA identity card, you’ll need to follow the procedures in your country of origin, who may not accept a U.K. deed poll.
+However, to change your passport / national ID card, you’ll need to use the process in your country of origin, who may accept your deed poll, but who will probably have their own process which you’ll need to follow.
 Until you do this —

-- You’ll only be able to travel in and out of the U.K. in your old name — because you’ll still need to have a valid passport / EEA identity card when going through border control.
+- You’ll need to travel in and out of the U.K. in your old name (as shown on your passport / national ID card).

-- You may find it more difficult updating records in the U.K. on the basis that you’re using your new name “for all purposes” — especially if you continue to hold and use your passport / EEA identity card in your old name.
+- You may find it more difficult updating records in the U.K. to be in your new name.

-- You won’t always be able to rely on your passport / EEA identity card as proof of your identity (seeing as it’ll still show your old name), although you’ll often be able to use it together with your deed poll.
+- It may be more difficult using your passport / national ID card as proof of your identity (seeing as it’ll still show your old name), although you’ll often be able to use it together with your deed poll.

-- If you apply for registration or naturalisation as a British citizen, your registration / naturalisation certificate will be issued in the same name as on your passport / EEA identity card.
+- If you apply to become a British citizen, your naturalisation certificate will be issued in the same name as on your passport / national ID card.
+However, you’ll still be able to apply for a British passport in your new name.

-It isn’t a legal requirement in the U.K. to hold a form of ID (except during the first 3 months you’re in the U.K.).
-However, you won’t be able to travel outside the U.K. without a valid passport / EEA identity card.
+It isn’t a legal requirement in the U.K. to hold a form of ID.
+However, you won’t be able to travel in or out of the U.K. without a valid passport or national ID card.

-If you do want to go ahead with a deed poll, you may consider applying for a (provisional) U.K. driving licence in your new name — even if you don’t drive — to generally use as ID within the U.K.
+If you do want to go ahead with a deed poll, you may consider applying for a (provisional) U.K. driving licence in your new name to use as ID within the U.K. — even if you don’t drive.

 Foreign nationals